blaenk/blaenk.github.io/provider/notes/algorithms.markdown

 ### Breadth-First Search

-Breadth-First Search (BST) traversal aids in finding the shortest path between two vertices.
+Breadth-First Search (BFS) traversal aids in finding the shortest path between two vertices.
 Its basic operation consists of:

 1. enqueue the source vertex
 2. dequeue the current vertex